 In the second video of the cruise ship incident, you can see how the two tugs are overloading their engines to try to keep the ship clear of the Fondamenta.
 You see the black smoke pouring out of the funnels of the two tugs coloring the grey sky in black.
 This time they managed to keep the Costa Deliziosa out on the Canal.

 There are various projects to resolve this situation.
 One idea is to build a canal from Venice to Porto Marghera in a straight line northeast.
 That way the cruise ships can anchor at the cruise terminal in Venice without passing through the central parts of the city.
 There could also be a ban for ships that are too big.
 They should stop at Porto Marghera and from there, the passengers could be shuttled to Venice by bus or by boat.
 Mayor Brugnaro is in favor of this idea since he is the owner of the land to the north of where the cruise ships would moor.
 There are already big plans for a huge hotel and tourist complex to the south of the Venice bridge.

 The backside of this idea is that it will cost more money.
 Building a Cruise Terminal isn’t cheap and then the people of Malamocco could have some objections.
-Having thousands of cruise ships passengers running up and down the sleeping village would change the life for many.
-But it could also mean a boom for local business, restaurants and all kinds of other entertainment.
+Having thousands of cruise ship passengers running up and down the sleeping village would change the life for many.
+But it could also mean a boom for local businesses, restaurants, and all kinds of other entertainment.

 What the Mayor should do though, is to start doing something… Anything.
 Because sooner or later there will be a major accident if we just keep on like this.
 In June it went well, yesterday it went well… But luck is too an uncertain factor to build security upon.